 You probably have a bottle of hydrogen peroxide kicking around somewhere in your medicine cabinet.
 Hydrogen peroxide has antiseptic properties, so a lot of people use it to clean wounds or as an acne treatment.
 But using it for those purposes is outdated and no longer recommended.

 Jessica Regnaert, MD, a family medicine specialist at Banner Health Center in Mesa, AZ, said, “Most people are shocked to hear that hydrogen peroxide should not be used on a wound, since it’s been used that way for many years.
-However, many patients who come in with a non-healing wound will be using hydrogen peroxide on it, and once they stop, the wound will heal.
+However, many patients who come in with a non-healing wound will be using hydrogen peroxide to treat it, and once they stop, the wound will heal.
 Hydrogen peroxide is not an effective treatment because it actually irritates the skin and inhibits wound healing.
 The advice about using it has changed because new research shows that the irritation it causes is not worth the antiseptic effect.”

 A better way to treat scrapes and cuts